pacmancoder/spl-protocol/README.md

 ```

 ###### Broadcast address
-**Address 0x00000000 is reserved** and can be used by master to send the command to all receivers
+**Address 0x00000000 is reserved** and can be used by leader to send the command to all receivers
 simultaneously. (e.g. Enable sleep mode)

 Acknowledgement flag in command byte is ignored by the follower devices when broadcast command is